-Two classroom hours a week, providing an introductory survey of aerospace missiles and craft, and their propulsion and guidance systems; target intelligence and electronic warfare; nuclear, chemical, and biological warfare agents; defensive, strategic, and tactical operations; problems, mechanics, and military implications of space operations; and a survey of contemporary military thought.
-Additionally, one hour per week of basic military leadership training, W or Th 3.
+Two classroom hours a week, providing an introductory survey of aerospace missiles and craft, and their propulsion and guidance systems; target intelligence and electronic warfare; nuclear, chemical, and biological warhead agents; defensive, strategic, and tactical operations; problems, mechanics, and military implications of space operations; and a survey of contemporary military thought.
+Additionally, one hour per week of basic military leadership training.